charlesreid1-toy-factory/brad-pitt/Readme.md

 * `Makefile`: provides several convenience methods for performing tasks in the repo

+* Other files with all-capital names:
+    * `CHANGELOG` - keeps track of what has changed in each version of the code
+    * `LICENSE` - terms of use for this code
+    * `MANIFEST.in` - manifest file listing data files that will be bundled with this package
+    * `VERSION` - contains the version of this library (updated automatically, do not change)

 ### Makefile

+The makefile is used to perform various actions:

 ```
+$ source environment

 $ make help

 clean                remove all build, test, and Python artifacts